-Because lead conversion happens at several stages across various touchpoints, there is no single average that can be used across industries.
+Because lead conversion happens at several stages across various touchpoints, no single average can be used across industries.

 Your brand would benefit more from looking at conversion rates at a more granular level, such as by channel (i.e., email conversion versus landing page conversion) and/or by stage (i.e., MQL-to-SQL rate).

 Lead Conversion Strategies